hentrymartin/Seek-Sample/README.md

 ### go to localhost:8080
 ```

-## Explaination for discount object
+## Explanation for discount object

-Following is the sample discount object
+Following is a sample discount object

 ```
 			{